josiah199/josiah199.github.io/README.md

 * The [sunday-school.html](sunday-school.html) gives an overview of the Sunday School program.

 * The [ministries.html](ministries.html) tells how the chuch gives its time and money, at home and abroad, to further the gospel of Jesus Christ.
- This was a four column grid with images and an overview of we do.
+ This was a four column grid with images and an overview of what the church does.

-* The [contact.html](contact.html) gives contact information for the church.
+* The [contact.html](contact.html) gives contact information of the church.
 I made a two column grid and a form.

 # People Involved In this Project